2010 European Union bank stress test

 A European Union-wide banking stress test exercise has been conducted by the Committee of European Banking Supervisors every year since 2009.
 The second instance was performed in July 2010.
-The Council of the European Union (in its economic and financial – ECOFIN – configuration) mandated that Committee so to do, in the aftermath of the global financial crisis which started in 2007.
+The Council of the European Union (in its economic and financial – ECOFIN – configuration) mandated that Committee so to do, in the aftermath of the 2008 financial crisis.

 Summary of 2010 results by bank

 The 2010 test was the second of its kind, which assesses the financial strength of European banks under different adverse scenarios.
 This was done in co-operation with the European Central Bank, the European Commission and the national supervisory authorities of the member states.

 The 2010 results were released on 23 July 2010.
 Of the 90 banks tested, 7 failed the 6% tier 1 capital ratio threshold: five in Spain (Unnim, Diada, Espiga, Banca Cívica, and Cajasur), one in Germany (Hypo Real Estate), and one in Greece (ATEBank).